Puigpedrós Summit (2914m) from Malniu Refuge

 The route follows an incredibly lush and fertile gully.
 It must have the perfect combination of sun and water, as everything was vibrant and thriving.
 We also noticed that it’s full of blueberry bushes.
-They weren’t in season when we passed, but we’re tempted to go back when they are!
+They weren’t in season when we passed, but we’re tempted to go back when they are (Mid-summer)!

 At the bottom, you’ll find the spectacular lake Malniu.
 Framed by limestone crags, and surrounded by more lush vegetation.
 Underground streams disappear and reappear all around.

 Our route here cuts across the front of the lake, straight back to the refuge.
 If you’re just visiting for the day, it’s worth doing the tour.
 Better yet, stay the night and spend the next day exploring both Malniu and Guils lake (Estany de Guils).

 Almost back… Follow the signs and yellow PC-R markers back down through the pine forest all the way back to the refuge.
 Nice work, you’re back to home base and ready for a cold beer and possibly a barbecue!

 The area surrounding the refuge is rich pasture, so you’re guaranteed to see some beautiful Pyrenean cattle and horses.
 Overhead, you’ll almost certainly see large vultures, and if you’re lucky maybe an eagle or two.
 Up near the summit, you’ll find lots of marmots.
 Listen out for their distinctive whistle.